agplusman/kata-gpt/kata.md

 - You start by identifying the various actors.
 - Then, you identify some of the primary actions they might take and assign each action to a new or existing component.
 - Then  align requirements (or user stories) to those components to see how well they fit.
 (This may entail creating new components, consolidating existing ones, or breaking components apart because they have too much responsibility).
-- Finally assigning requirements to components and if necessary refine division and granularity of components.
-For example, while two parts of a system might deal with user input, the part that deals with hundreds of concurrent users will need different architecture characteristics than another part that needs to support only a few.
+- Assign requirements to components and if necessary refine division and granularity of components.
+Different system components handling varying user loads may require distinct architectural characteristics to efficiently manage their specific demands.

 Output a table 1 of Roles, Actions
 Output a table 2 of Components, Behaviors/actions (responsibilities),  and aligned requirements.